MigVega/SLAM2REF/README.md

     - **Without final ICP:** Approximately less than 1 minute.
     - **With final ICP:** Approximately 22 minutes.

-- Once the program has completed, you will see the following message in the console:
+- Once the program has finished, you will see the following message in the console:
     ```bash
     ----> Slam2ref done.
     ```
- - Check the output files in CloudCompare (all should be in `/home/[your-username]/Repos/00.SLAM2REF/data/outputs/00.TestA01_scans_in_BIM_ROI/TestA01`).
-Among the _.txt_ files, only the ones with _CC_ can be open directly in CloudCompare.
+ - Check the output files in [CloudCompare](https://www.cloudcompare.org/release/index.html) (all should be in `/home/[your-username]/Repos/00.SLAM2REF/data/outputs/00.TestA01_scans_in_BIM_ROI/TestA01`).
+Among the _.txt_ files, only the ones with _CC_ can be opened directly in CloudCompare.

 - For instance, the file `!DLIO_real_world_SLAM_session_central_aft_KNN_intersession_loops_CC.txt` contains the poses in point cloud format of the real-world session after the ISC and KNN loops, which are aligned with the BIM model.
 In contrast, the original poses before these adjustments are in `!DLIO_real_world_SLAM_session_central_bfr_intersession_loops_CC.txt`.
 Additionally, you can view the original session poses from the BIM model in `!BIM_session_scans_296-422_central_bfr_intersession_loops_CC.txt`.
     - **Tip:** Increase the point size in your viewer to better visualize the poses.